Lorenzo Brown

-Lorenzo D'Ontez Brown Banks (born 26 August 1990) is an American-born naturalized Spanish professional basketball player for Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.
+Lorenzo D'Ontez Brown Banks (born 26 August 1990) is an American-born naturalized Spanish professional basketball player for Hapoel Jerusalem of the Israeli Premier League and the EuroCup, on loan from Olimpia Milano.
 He played college basketball for the NC State Wolfpack and spent several seasons in the National Basketball Association (NBA).
-Born in the United States, he helped lead the Spanish national team to a EuroBasket title in 2022.
+Born in the United States, he plays for the Spanish national team and helped lead them to a EuroBasket title in 2022.

 High school career

 Brown initially attended Centennial High School in his native Roswell, Georgia (United States).
 He averaged 20.8 points as a senior and was named a fourth-team Parade All-American and the Georgia 5A player of the Year.
 When he graduated in 2009, he was the No. 36 nationally and the No. 7 shooting guard overall by Rivals.com.
 After he graduated, he attended the Hargrave Military Academy in Chatham, Virginia.